 Such fisheries are currently under-represented in the MSC program.
-In 2020/21, 19% of the global seafood catch was engaged in the MSC program (meaning certified, in assessment or suspended), but only 20% of this catch came from fisheries in developing
+In 2022/23, 19% of the global seafood catch was engaged in the MSC program (meaning certified, in assessment, or in-transition to MSC), but only 20% of this catch came from fisheries in developing

 regions.
 This is because small-scale fisheries and those in developing regions are more likely to face additional challenges in meeting our Standard, including a lack of:

 - Data on aspects such as stock assessments and impacts on habitats.

 - Knowledge and skills required to successfully implement improvements required by a fishery.

 - Knowledge of the MSC Fisheries Standard and how it can be applied.

 - Effective legal frameworks to support compliance and enforcement of the fishery management system

 What is the Pathway to Sustainability?

 The Pathway to Sustainability aims to help fisheries overcome these challenges by providing a collection of tools, training materials and a framework for making improvements to environmental performance.
 These can all be used by individual fisheries, fisheries in fishery improvement projects (FIPs) or as part of multi-fishery, multi-stakeholder Pathway Projects.